I am based in Totnes, Devon, where I live as a mama, facilitator and ritual movement maker.

-My work, ‘Integrative Embodiment’ is a fusion of embodied yoga with the somatic arts.
-It integrates relational somatic enquiries with embodied resourcing tools through Emergent Movement, Embodied Relaxation, Voice and Relational Field Work.
+Integrative Embodiment is a fusion of embodied yoga with the somatic arts.
+It integrates soulful somatic enquiries with embodied resourcing tools through Emergent Movement, Embodied Relaxation, Voice and Relational Field Work.

-Body as Consciousness: “I feel, therefore I am.”
-(Damasio).
-Remembering our relational interconnection with others, the space we inhabit and the world is an important part of this work.
+Embodying our relational interconnection with others, the space we inhabit and the world forms an important part of this work.

 In my one-to-one practice, I have worked with young adults in the Royal Edinburgh Hospital and those in the community dealing with anxiety, depression, eating disorders, chronic fatigue, bi-polar disorder, pelvic floor health and other structural and functional issues.
 I continue to do this through Yoga & Movement Therapy.

-I began exploring yoga and meditation as a child, which led me to spend 5 years living in India and Thailand studying within yogic and mindfulness traditions.
 I am a qualified Yoga Therapist, specialising in yoga therapeutics for women as well as for mental health and wellbeing.
 I continue to utilise these tools in my one-to-one work through Yoga & Movement Therapy.

-Alongside yoga practice flourished the intuitive world of my expressive body through dance and movement.
-I have been traversing the world of conscious dance for 18 years.
+I began exploring yoga and meditation as a child, which led me to spend 5 years living in India and Thailand studying within yogic and mindfulness traditions.
+Alongside yoga practice flourished the intuitive world of my expressive body through dance and somatic movement.
+I have been traversing the world of conscious dance and somatics for 18 years.

 I have completed a Post Graduate Diploma in Dance and Somatic Wellbeing through UCLAN and continue to receive mentoring in somatic practice.

 Trainings and CPD’s: